B2B brands everywhere are investing more resources in social media. Why?

 This is an audience you can’t afford to overlook.

-Personalization is what both B2C and B2B customers are demanding, and social media helps your brand deliver in multiple ways.
+Personalization is what both B2C and B2B customers demand, and social media helps your brand deliver in multiple ways.

-For one thing, social media offers customers a more human view of your brand, especially if you’ve been diligent about developing your brand voice.
+For one thing, B2B social media marketing offers customers a more human view of your brand, especially if you’ve been diligent about developing your brand voice.

 B2B buyers, just like B2C consumers, expect to be able to connect directly with the brands they’re working with.
-That means getting a personal, human response when they ask a question or post about an experience they had with your brand.
+That means getting a personal, human response when they ask a question or post about their experience with your brand.

 But while your customers benefit from your B2B brand’s social media presence, your company stands to benefit even more.

-Interacting with your customers on social platforms lets you get a clearer picture of what they value and what they engage with.
+Interacting with your customers on social platforms lets you get a clearer picture of what they value and engage with.

 How does social media play into this?